Some FDA-approved AI medical devices are not ‘adequately’ evaluated, Stanford study says

 The coauthors of the Stanford research created a database of FDA-approved medical AI devices and analyzed how each was tested before it gained approval.
 Almost all of the AI-powered devices — 126 out of 130 — approved by the FDA between January 2015 and December 2020 underwent only retrospective studies at their submission, according to the researchers.
 And none of the 54 approved high-risk devices were evaluated by prospective studies, meaning test data was collected before the devices were approved rather than concurrent with their deployment.

-The coauthors argue that prospective studies are necessary particularly for AI medical devices because in-the-field usage can deviate from the intended use.
+The coauthors argue that prospective studies are necessary, particularly for AI medical devices, because in-the-field usage can deviate from the intended use.
 For example, most computer-aided diagnostic devices are designed to be decision-support tools rather than primary diagnostic tools.
 A prospective study might reveal that clinicians are misusing a device for diagnosis, leading to outcomes that differ from what would be expected.

 There’s evidence to suggest that these deviations can lead to errors.
 Tracking by the Pennsylvania Patient Safety Authority in Harrisburg found that from January 2016 to December 2017, EHR systems were responsible for 775 problems during laboratory testing in the state, with human-computer interactions responsible for 54.7% of events and the remaining 45.3% caused by a computer.
 Furthermore, a draft U.S. government report issued in 2018 found that clinicians not uncommonly miss alerts — some AI-informed — ranging from minor issues about drug interactions to those that pose considerable risks.